Applications are Open for Cohort II

 We are seeking candidates with varying levels of prior experience working with Jewish themes and in Jewish arts spaces.
 You may come to the program with one project, or a body of work, that is shaped by Jewish themes either implicitly or explicitly.
 You may also come to the program with no prior work that integrates Jewish themes and a desire to add your creative voice to the field.

-Our great hope is that this program will support artists and producers to reimagine Jewish life through innovative art, cultural practices, and creative modes of action.
+Our great hope is that this program will support artists and producers to reimagine Jewish life collectively through innovative art, cultural practices, and creative modes of action.
 We believe the exchange between artists and producers who are more anchored in the field of Jewish arts and culture, and those who up until now have worked outside it, is necessary to achieve this kind of change.
 This is a long way of saying: if what you want to create is unlike anything you’ve encountered in mainstream Jewish life, you’ve come to the right place!

 You do not need to have an existing project to develop in the fellowship.
 We expect that some fellows will have relevant, existing projects they want to advance through the fellowship.
 Others will have a clear idea for a new project they want to undertake or questions they believe can lead to the development of a new work.
 The application includes prompts that speak to these different starting points.